earthprelude/web-forum/README.md

 # Credits

-Base project (class-based views for posts) loosely based on this [tutorial](https://replit.com/talk/learn/Learning-Web-Development-with-Python-Part-1/12880) by @ArchieMclean on replit.com.
+Base project (posts with class-based views on Django) loosely based on this [tutorial](https://replit.com/talk/learn/Learning-Web-Development-with-Python-Part-1/12880) by @ArchieMclean on replit.com.

 @earthprelude added the other features, including user authentication, comments model, styling, and modifications for deployment to Heroku.